Donga Ramudu and Party: Plot

-Rama Krishna (Srikanth) is a petty thief with his 4-member team that also includes a lady (Bhuvaneswari).
-He falls in love with a journalist Vasantha Lakshmi (Laya).
+Rama Krishna is a petty thief with his 4-member team that also includes a lady.
+He falls in love with a journalist Vasantha Lakshmi.

 Then there is a village in Konaseema called Kotayyavaripalem.
-There used to be an illustrious gentleman called Kotaiah on whom the village is named after.
+There used to be an illustrious gentleman called Kotayya on whom the village is named after.
 His only daughter eloped with a guy she loved.
-Koataiah died later by writing a will that all his property should be passed on to the offspring of his daughter.
-He gave the responsibility of finding out the heir to a loyal man Somayajulu (Jaya Prakash Reddy).
+Koatayya died later by writing a will that all his property should be passed on to the offspring of his daughter.
+He gave the responsibility of finding out the heir to a loyal man Somayajulu.

 Vasantha Lakshmi is sent on to investigate more about that village by the editor.
-Rama Krishna, who is running away from the impending police plans to pretend as the grandson of Kotaiah and enters Kotayyavaripalem.
+Rama Krishna, who is running away from the impending police plans to pretend as the grandson of Kotayya and enters Kotayyavaripalem.
 The rest of the story revolves around the point of Rama Krishna duping the village men and then reforming himself into a good human being with the help of Vasantha Lakshmi.